 Although this is a gluten free recipe, I make no pretense that it is low in calories!
 It has bacon, lots of cheese, sour cream and artichokes all of which have a lot of calories, but this is a great dip to take to football parties, potlucks–even baby showers!
 Just don’t consume the whole casserole dish in one sitting. 🙂

 When I first published this recipe in March 2013 it was right before I purchased my new Canon camera, so I was still taking pictures with an iPhone.
 The pictures weren’t as clear as I would have liked so I recently remade this recipe (September 2015), so I could get better pictures.

 It seems like each time I’ve made this scrumptious recipe it’s been for a baby shower.
 Each time the bowl was cleaned out pretty quickly.
 Everyone loves this dip and, because it’s so hearty and filling, I highly recommend it as a guy appetizer for tailgating parties.
 Most of them love this with all the bacon, cheese and other savory ingredients.
 The dip is gluten free.
 To keep this appetizer gluten free, serve Spinach Artichoke Casserole Dip with gluten free crackers or potato chips.
 Enjoy.

 Spinach Artichoke Casserole Dip is one fantastic recipe.

 This recipe is spectacular.
 If you like spinach and artichokes you will love this dip.
 Here I am serving it on a cracker.

 Here’s what I did.

-Spread remaining parmesan cheese over top.
+Sprinkle parmesan cheese and bacon pieces over top.
 At this point I covered the dish and refrigerated overnight.
 I baked it the next day at church for a baby shower we were having.
 After baking about 30 minutes, add remaining cheese and bake 5-10 minutes longer.